Baking is blend of science and art, which is why I love it. To bake well, master a few basic techniques to unleash your artistry.

 Sugar is pretty straightforward.
 Fats are another story.
 Ill-considered shortcuts have ruined many a dessert.
 The worst offenders are vegetable and canola oil.

 Adding these oils will certainly make your cakes moist.
 But they wreck the flavor.
 Butter is the way to go!
 Whenever a recipe calls for oil, I use clarified butter.
 It’s easy to make by melting butter and skimming off the white milk solids.
 What remains is a fat that like oil, remains liquid at room temperature but unlike oil has delicious flavor.
-It’s an extra step, but trust me, its worth it!
+It’s an extra step, but trust me, it’s worth it!

 Flavor is Key